marianas-blue/proxy-gk/README.md

-# proxy-gk
+# andrew-component-proxy
-Proxy server for individual development work.
+A proxy server for the product-gallery-summary repo.